9927 Easton Road

 “I was away from the day-to-day raising and caring for cattle when I was in vet school and after, but I always missed it,” Rod says.
 “And, I was still taking care of other animals; a desire that I am sure grew out of taking care of those first Angus cattle on the farm.”

-A desire to be in his own practice and back in Ohio led him to where he is today.
-He established a surgical specialty referral practice and then, in 1996, built a multi-specialty referral hospital, Akron Veterinary Referral and Emergency Center.
-Today, he divides his time between the veterinary practice and his Angus cattle business.
+A desire to be in his own practice and back in Ohio led him to establish a surgical specialty referral practice and then, in 1996, built a multi-specialty referral hospital, Akron Veterinary Referral and Emergency Center.
+AVREC was sold in 2017 and Rod continued working as a surgeon until his full retirement at the end of 2019.

 contribute in other professional capacities to the Angus breed.
 Jan is a past president of the Kansas Livestock Association and a past president of National Cattleman’s Beef Association.
 She remains active in both associations along